INTERNATIONAL TRAVEL TIPS – Part 2

 Question: My daughter is a year and a half, and we would like to take advantage of traveling with her via plane before she turns two and before we have to pay for her.
 But without a ticket guaranteeing her a seat, she has to sit on our lap.
 How safe is that?

 Answer: You are correct in that children travel free via air until they reach two years of age.
 Since you are not required to purchase a ticket for them, if there are not empty seats on the flight, they have to sit on your lap.
 As you know, the airlines advise that whenever you are in your seat, you should have your seat belt fastened.
 This is for your safety as well as that of other passengers and the crew, as sudden turbulence can easily throw passengers around the aircraft.
-We have a newborn baby boy, and fortunately for us thus far when we have traveled there has been an empty seat almost everytime where we strapped him in his car seat.
-Other times, he can be strapped to our chest in his baby carrier, and we, in turn, are strapped in the seat.
 BTW, the infant car seat will fit in the overhead bin upside down if you are unable to use it.
+Here is a website with more tips for traveling with kids: